Olympia, Greece: The Herakleian sanctuary

 Pindar, the 5th-century-BC Theban poet, says that Heracles founded the "sacred precinct" (zatheon alsos) next to the tomb of Pelops in honor of Zeus, his own father, referring to the precinct founded as the Altis, and made the "encircling area a resting-place for feasting," honoring the river Alfeios and the 12 Olympian gods.
 He assigned the name "Hill of Cronus" to the previously unnamed hill, and then instituted the Olympic games.
-Pindar creates in a single, compact sentence, what has been called "Olympic space."
-The space is a work of man created by a sequence of operations: first, Herakles lays out (stathmato) the alsos with a surveying instrument called a stathme.
+Pindar creates in a single, compact sentence, what has been called "Olympic space".
+The space is a work of man created by a sequence of operations: first, Herakles lays out (stathmato) the sacred grove (alsos) with a surveying instrument called a stathme.
 Second, he "fixes" the border of the Altis (paxais Altin), and third clears the space around it (en katharo diekrine).
 Fourth, he "made" (etheke) ground (pedon) as an entertainment space (lusin) for festivals (dorpou).
-Then he goes on to "honor" the ford of the Alfeios (necessarily to the south), the 12 gods, and to name the unnamed hill for Kronos.
-Then he can hold the first games.
+Then he goes on to "honor" the ford of the Alfeios (necessarily to the south), the twelve gods, and to name the unnamed hill for Kronos.
+He then can hold the first games.

-Pindar's statement is not the proper definition of a class, an Altis.
-There is nonesuch.
-If there was any such universal, it did not make the dictionaries; instead, the individual piece of real estate, the Altis, is always listed.
-Individuals are not specifics and cannot be defined; for instance, in "Socrates is a man" there is no universal, Socrates; instead, a previously existing individual is being assigned a specific, man.
-Similarly, Pindar assigns the Altis to "grove" and "sacred", but before he can do so, it must already exist.
-He cannot be defining it to exist, which it already does, and has existed, possibly long before.
-In that case the Altis might not always have been, or might not always be, either a grove or sacred, witness the same piece of modern land.